 Pursuant to Presidential Executive Order 13795, NOAA requested an analysis from the Department of Interior regarding energy or mineral resource potential within the proposed areas and potential impact of the proposed expansion on the development of those resources.
 NOAA also continued to coordinate with the Gulf of Mexico Fishery Management Council regarding fishing regulations in the proposed expansion areas.
 Additional consultations took place with NOAA Fisheries, the Bureau of Ocean Energy Management, the U.S. Coastguard, and the U.S. Navy.

 NOAA issued a Notice of Proposed Rulemaking in May 2020.
 NOAA asked the public for input on any aspect of the proposed rule, but also specific input on three items: changes to the proposed boundaries in the revised preferred alternative; a request for an exemption for pelagic longline gear; and a request for a spearfishing exemption.

 The public, agency partners, and other stakeholders provided input on the Proposed Rulemaking during a 60-day public comment period.
 NOAA considered all input and determined appropriate changes to address this input.

 NOAA also issued and accepted public comment on a Regulatory Impact Review (RIR) of the proposed expansion of Flower Garden Banks National Marine Sanctuary in November 2020.
 The RIR was added as a supporting document to the proposed rule for the expansion of the sanctuary.

 7. SANCTUARY EXPANSION

-The expansion becomes effective after 45 days of continuous Congressional session, during which time Congress has the opportunity to review the final proposal.
+NOAA released a Final Environmental Impact Statement (FEIS) in December 2020 followed by a Final Rule on January 19, 2021.
+This rule became effective March 22, 2021 after 45 days of continuous Congressional session, during which time Congress had the opportunity to review the final proposal.